amirh-far/amirh-far/README.md

 👋 Hey there , I'm Amirhosein Farhangian.<br>

-📚 A Third year bachelor's degree student at University of Isfahan<br>
+📚 A Third year computer engineering bachelor's degree student at University of Isfahan<br>

 🏢 An intern backend developer at Almubdieun Tech Company<br>